 - Grow and become a member of the classroom community.

-In a typical classroom day, your child will learn in many different ways including:
+In a typical classroom day, your toddler or preschooler will learn in many different ways, including but not limited to:

 - Short whole group and small group activities